 2. Hike the Riverside Walk

 The Temple of Sinawava is the end of the road for the Zion Scenic Canyon Drive, but is just the beginning for a beautiful easy stroll along the Virgin River.
 The paved trail is accessible for wheelchairs and strollers (with a little assistance).
-With cottonwood trees and canyon walls for shade, it’s a great choice for Zion with kids.
-This is also the beginning of the famous Zion National Park Narrows hike, a hike/swim through narrow canyon walls.
+With cottonwood trees and canyon walls for shade, it’s one of the best hikes in Zion for kids.
+This is also the beginning of the famous Zion Narrows hike, a hike/swim through narrow canyon walls.

 3. Swim in the Virgin River

 Sometimes the only way to escape the heat in Zion National Park is to jump in the river.
 The mighty Virgin River may not seem so mighty to look at but its consistent flow and intermittent flash floods helped form the Zion Canyon in the first place.
 Access the river from the Canyon Junction shuttle stop or from several points along the Pa’rus trail.